shiguredo/oss/README.en.md

 ## Improvement requests and bug reports

 If you have any suggestions for improvement or bug reports, please send them to the respective Discord channel.
-However, please note that we do not guarantee response time or resolution, regardless of whether or not you have a license agreement for Shigure-Do commercial products.
+However, please note that we do not guarantee response time or resolution, regardless of whether or not you have a license agreement for Shiguredo commercial products.

 ## GitHub Issues